About Mrs. Keller

 We stayed in Camp Hill with my mother after my father died, and I began to substitute teach while my son was in elementary school.
 Much to my surprise, Camp Hill School District contacted me and offered me a job.
 I jumped at the opportunity and here I am today.
 When I started, I had the chance to work with some of my high school teachers.
 It was humbling and enlightening, but most of all, it was rewarding, and today I find myself surrounded by the most wonderful students and colleagues a teacher could ask for.
 I am truly blessed by this community.

 My own life has progressed too.
 My son graduated from Camp Hill High School and went to art school at Tyler.
-Now he is a graduate student at The School of Art Institute of Chicago.
-My stepdaughter married, started Moda Salon in Mechanicsburg, had two wonderful daughters, and, just last year, a son.
-I finished a master's degree, and recently I have been working on graduate credits through Penn State's World Campus Learning Design and Technology program.
+He received a masters in fine art at The School of Art Institute of Chicago, and runs a gallery in Manhattan.
+My stepdaughter married, started Moda Salon in Mechanicsburg, had two wonderful daughters, and a son, my delightful grandchildren.
+I finished a master's degree, and graduate credits through Penn State's World Campus Learning Design and Technology program.

 In all, life has been good to me even though I have taken some wandering paths.
 After all, it is precisely those challenges and experiences that have made me the person I am today.